subquery/documentation/docs/quickstart/quickstart_chains/polkadot-moonbeam.md

 }
 ```

-The `handleErc20Transfer` function receives event data from the EVM execution environment whenever an event matches the filters that was specified previously in the `project.yaml`.
+The `handleErc20Transfer` function receives event data from the EVM execution environment whenever an event matches the filters that was specified previously in the `project.ts`.
 It instantiates a new `Transfer` entity and populates the fields with data from the EVM Call payload.
 Then the `.save()` function is used to save the new entity (_SubQuery will automatically save this to the database_).

 Check out our mappings documentation for [Substrate](../../build/mapping/polkadot.md) and the [Substrate Frontier EVM data processor](../../build/substrate-evm.md) to get detailed information on mapping functions for each type.